 Small business owners have avoided making real strides into developing a proper online presence because of uncertainty about how to design their website or use social media in a meaningful way for their business.

-But, you can't afford to think that way--especially THIS holiday season!
+But, you can't afford to think that way--especially during these challenging times!

 Holiday season is quickly approaching, and for many retail businesses this time of year has the potential to make or break the entire year financially.
 It’s vital to start preparing as early as possible, so you don’t leave any potential sales or revenue on the table after the holidays are over.